 While original photos taken by yourself are more preferable, you can also use attractive and high-quality images from stock photo sites such as Pexels and Pixabay.
 Alternatively, you can use platforms such as Canva and Crello to create stunning photos using a simple drag-and-drop method.
 It’s also common for designers to get pictures from numerous free photo-sharing sites such as PhotoBucket and Flickr.
 Sites like these have thousands of beautiful images, so it’s highly unlikely that another company in your niche has already used all of them.
 Just be sure you can use them for commercial purposes.

 It’s only fitting that we would include infographics as a useful visual marketing tool!
 And there’s a great reason for this: infographics are the perfect tool for combining statistics and other complex data into an easily digestible and compelling display.
-When accompanied by other promotional strategies such as social media and search engine optimization, infographics are a key part of any content marketing strategy.
+When accompanied by other promotional strategies such as social media and search engine optimization, infographics are a key part of any visual content marketing strategy.

 Making the most out of an infographic relies on using design elements and a layout that is as powerful as possible.
 This means the designer must include the correct colors, fonts, and shapes to ensure the important information is conveyed properly.
 All information that’s included should be accurate and relevant.